Toward an Idiomatic Framework for Cognitive Robotics: Inference Algorithms

 This dual objective function, $L$, does not depend on the posterior, $p_{ \Theta }\left( { Z }|{ X=\overline { X } } \right)$, but only the variational distribution, $q_{ \Phi }\left( Z \right)$ and the unconditional distribution $p_{ \Theta }\left( Z,X=\overline { X } \right)$ making the problem much easier to work with.
 Besides being dual to \cref{eq:opt_problem} it turns out that for the family of alpha-divergences with $\alpha>0$, $L$ is also an lower bound on the log evidence, $log \left(p_\Theta\left(Z\right)\right)$ \cite{NIPS2016_7750ca35}.
 Since the log evidence is a measure of how well a model fits the data, we can instead consider the optimization problem \cite{DBLP:journals/corr/KingmaW13}

 that allows us to simultaneously fit the posterior approximation, $q_\Phi$, and model parameters, $\Theta$, to the data, $\overline{X}$.
-Furthermore, by utilizing the reparameterization trick \cite{Salimans_2013, DBLP:journals/corr/KingmaW13, pmlr-v32-rezende14} or the REINFORCE-gradient \cite{Reinforce} it is possible to obtain an unbiased estimate of the gradient, $\overline{{ \nabla }_{ W }L}$, of the dual objective $L$ where $W=\left\{\Theta, \Phi\right\}$.
-Stochastic gradient ascent can then be used to iteratively optimize the objective through the update equation
+An unbiased estimate of the gradient, $\overline{{ \nabla }_{ W }L}$, of this dual objective $L$ where $W=\left\{\Theta, \Phi\right\}$, can be obtained by utilizing the REINFORCE-gradient \cite{Reinforce} or the reparameterization trick {\cite{DBLP:journals/corr/KingmaW13}${}^{,}$\cite{Salimans_2013}${}^{,}$\cite{pmlr-v32-rezende14}}.
+The objective can then iteratively be optimized by stochastic gradient ascent via the the update equation

 where superscript $\{l\}$ is used to denote the $l$'th iteration.
-If the sequence of learning rates, $\rho ^{ \{l-1\} }$, follows the Robbins-Monro conditions,
+Stochastic gradient ascent converges to a maximum of the objective function $L$ if the sequence of learning rates, $\rho ^{ \{l-1\} }$, follows the Robbins-Monro conditions given by

-then stochastic gradient ascent converges to a maximum of the objective function $L$, and since \cref{eq:opt_problem_param_2} is dual to the original minimization problem it provides a solution to the original problem.
-An unbiased gradient estimator with low variance is pivotal for this method and variance reduction methods are often necessary.
-However, a discussion of this subject is outside the scope of this paper and can often be done automatically by probabilistic programming libraries/languages such as Pyro \cite{bingham2019pyro}.
+Since \cref{eq:opt_problem_param_2} is dual to the original minimization problem, this maximum also provides a solution to the original problem.
+Although Robbins-Monro conditions are satisfied it is often necessary to apply variance reduction methods to obtain unbiased gradient estimators with sufficiently low variance.
+Fortunately, reduction methods can often be applied automatically by probabilistic programming libraries/languages such as Pyro \cite{bingham2019pyro}.
 One benefit of solving variational inference problems with stochastic optimization is that noisy gradient estimates are often relatively cheap to compute due to, e.g., subsampling of data.
 Another benefit is that the use of noisy gradient estimates can cause algorithms to escape shallow local optima of complex objective functions \cite{JMLR:v14:hoffman13a}.
 The downside of Stochastic variational inference is that it is inherently serial and that it requires the parameters to fit in the memory of a single processor \cite{pmlr-v89-zhang19c}.
 This could potentially be a problem for cognitive robotics where large models with lots of variables and parameters presumably are necessary to obtain a high level of intelligence, and where queries have to be answered within different time scales.
 I.e. signals to motors have to be updated frequently while high-level decisions can be allowed to take a longer time.